w3c/wai-website/pages/about/translating/wcag.md

 - `guidelines/respect-config.js`: translate Editors list.
 - All files in `acknowledgements/` folder

-Make sure to follow these translation guidelines:
+Make sure to follow these guidelines:
 - Update <html> `lang` and `xml:lang` attributes in `index.html` and `relative-luminance.html`.\
   Use the appropriate "language tag" from the [Language Subtag Registry {% include_cached external.html %}](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry)
+- Do not add or edit CSS.
-- Do not translate IDs
+- Do not translate `id`s.
 - Add `hreflang="en"` to links when needed, and `lang="en"` where needed.
 - Follow the guidelines of the [W3C Internationalization Activity {% include_cached external.html %}](https://www.w3.org/International/): for example, the proper usage of language tags, encoding declarations, handling bidirectional text, etc.